Ricardo Allen: 2017

-The Atlanta Falcons earned a wildcard berth after finishing third in the NFC South with a 10–6 record.
-They went on to defeat the Los Angeles Rams 26–13 in the NFC Wildcard Game.
-On February 13, 2018, Allen recorded four solo tackles in the Falcons' 15–10 loss to the eventual Super Bowl LII Champions, the Philadelphia Eagles in the NFC Divisional Round.
+The Falcons earned a wildcard berth after finishing third in the NFC South with a 10–6 record.
+They went on to defeat the Rams 26–13 in the NFC Wildcard Game.
+On February 13, 2018, Allen recorded four solo tackles in the Falcons' 15–10 loss to the eventual Super Bowl LII Champions, the Eagles in the NFC Divisional Round.

 2018

-On March 12, 2018, the Atlanta Falcons placed a second-round restricted free agent tender on Allen.
+On March 12, 2018, the Falcons placed a second-round restricted free agent tender on Allen.
 The tender was a one-year, $2.91 million deal that kept Allen under contract for the 2018 season.
 On August 6, 2018, Allen signed a three-year, $19.5 million contract extension with the Falcons, keeping him under contract through the 2021 season.
 In Week 3 against the New Orleans Saints, Allen suffered a torn Achilles tendon and was ruled out the rest of the season.

 2019

-In week 11 against the Carolina Panthers, Allen recorded his first interception of the season off Kyle Allen in the 29–3 win.
+In week 11 against the Panthers, Allen recorded his first interception of the season off Kyle Allen in the 29–3 win.

-In week 17 against the Tampa Bay Buccaneers, Allen intercepted a pass thrown by Jameis Winston and returned it for 27 yards during the 28–22 overtime win.
+In week 17 against the Buccaneers, Allen intercepted a pass thrown by Jameis Winston and returned it for 27 yards during the 28–22 overtime win.

 2020

 In Week 9 against the Denver Broncos, Allen recorded his first interception of the season off a pass thrown by Drew Lock during the 34–27 win.
-In Week 17 Allen's last game as a Falcons he recorded a pick off of Bucs QB Tom Brady in a loss.
+In Week 17, in Allen's last game as a Falcon, he recorded a pick off of Buccaneers quarterback Tom Brady in a loss.

 The Falcons released Allen on February 18, 2021 after seven seasons.

 Cincinnati Bengals

 Allen signed a one-year contract with the Cincinnati Bengals on March 29, 2021.
 He was named the backup safety to Jessie Bates and Vonn Bell to start the season.
 He suffered a hand injury in Week 1 and was placed on injured reserve on September 15, 2021.
 He was activated on October 9.
-In his lone season with the Bengals, Allen made his second Super Bowl appearance when the Bengals played the Los Angeles Rams in Super Bowl LVI.
+Allen took the majority of his snaps on the Bengals playing special teams.
+In his lone season with the Bengals, Allen made his second Super Bowl appearance when the Bengals played the Rams in Super Bowl LVI.

 A week after playing in the Super Bowl, Allen announced his retirement after eight seasons in the NFL.